Sri Lanka Holidays

 The splendor and grandeur of Minneriya Reservoir of Sri Lanka Holidays was narrated in the Sri Lanka travel book titled Ceylon, Beaten Track authored by W.T.
 Keble, 1940, Colombo in no ordinary terms.
 Quote.
 It seems incredible that man conceived and made Minneriya reservoir, the loveliest of lakes, so rich in all that is beautiful, so savage and untamed, and a true refuge from civilization.
 It is monstrous to say that the lake was made only that men might have rice in plenty to eat.
 It is the expression of the spirit of a mighty king who ruled over the great Sinhalese civilization.
 It was made for the glory of man become god, whose power was great enough to make his fellows the builders of what his mind conceived and his great heart loved to look upon, something wide and spacious, something grand and limitless which carried power and life to thousands, and yet had no want and felt no loss.
 He chained the force of nature for man, in a work small enough to feed his body, but found large enough to fill his soul and overflow into the grandest and widest conceptions of his being.
 The villager may well see the God in the spirit of the lake, for truth and beauty meet here in earth and water, in hill and valley, and in the great mirror that gives back the heavens to the eyes of gods and men.
 Unquote

-Following the death of King Mahasena, in the tradition of Sinhalese attributing the greatest reverence to the most venerable men, the king was thenceforth remembered as Minneri Deviyo (Sinhala: the guardian deity of Minneriya).
-The same honorific title was attributed to Charles Percival De Silva or C.P.
-De Silva (1912 -1972), who dedicated his lifetime to the Minneriya colonization scheme, firstly as a civil servant (1935-1952), secondly in the capacity of a most prominent and powerful cabinet Minister (1956-1970) of the successive governments.
+Such was the contribution by the illustrious son of Lanka, Charles Percival De Silva or C.P.
+De Silva (1912 -1972), who dedicated his lifetime to the Minneriya colonization scheme, firstly as a civil servant (1935-1952), secondly in the capacity of a most prominent and most respected cabinet Minister (1956-1970) of the successive governments, he was called Minneriya Deviyo (Sinhala: the god of Minneriya) after the honorific title of King Mahasena, the creator of Minneriya reservoir.
 In modern history of Sri Lanka, C. P., as he was popularly known, was the only mortal, who was in the hearts of the grateful populace, elevated onto the status of a god.
 And that too, in his own life time.
 In that sense, C.P., it could safely be said, beat even the great King Mahasena.
 Sri Lanka must not fail to pay due tribute to C.P, the Modern Minneriya Deity as well as to King Mahasena, the ancient Minneriya deity.
 May both of them attain Nirvana, by virtue of their great merits.

 Facilities around Minneriya-Giritale National Park